 It's a story about how I went from lying in bed with no ideas to negotiating with the biggest superstar on planet earth.
 Take a look 👉🏻https://t.co/7v6vPX55eM

-I also have an email newsletter where I write stories about startups, marketing, breaking free and occasionally the one and only Tyson Fury.
+I also have an email newsletter where I write about startups, marketing, the simulation and my man Tyson Fury.

-And finally, sorry to self promote, but if you're into marketing I'm putting together an album full of everything I know here.
+And finally, if you're into marketing I've write about everything I know here.

 Thanks again and peace out.